RocketCommunicationsInc/astro/packages/web-components/src/components/rux-menu-item-divider/readme.md

 # Menu Item Divider

-A Menu Item divider component for use in dividing items in Pop-up, Select, and Multi-Select menus.
+A Menu Item divider component for use in dividing items in Pop Up, Select, and Multi-Select menus.

 ## Guidelines